 Many of us know the key to a healthy diet is to limit the amount of processed foods we eat and to include plenty of wholefoods such as fruits, vegetables, wholegrains and legumes in our diet.
 But the reality is processed foods are convenient and often a staple of our regular supermarket shop.

-Here’s our top tips for understanding and using food labels:
+Here are some tips for understanding and using food labels:

 1. Use the per 100g column

 Most processed food labels contain a per serve column and a per 100g column.
 Serving sizes vary so it’s best to read the per 100g column to compare between products.

 Most NIPs refer to sugar in grams, so remember 1 teaspoon = 4 grams of sugar.
 It’s recommended that adults eat no more than about 12 teaspoons of sugar a day – and that includes sugar naturally occurring in honey, fruit and fruit juices as well as added sugar.

 As a guide, food that has 15g or more per 100g is considered high in sugar.
 Anything under 5g of total sugar per 100g is low.
 Read more about how to cut down on sugar.

 You should aim to eat no more than 5g of salt (sodium) per day.
 Salt is added to many foods, such as processed meat and sauces so it can be hard to know how much salt you’re eating each day and what 5g of salt actually ‘looks’ like.

 A good rule of thumb is to choose foods containing less than 120mg of sodium per 100g.
 Foods containing 600mg per 100g are high salt choices and should be avoided.
 Read more about salt.

 4. Saturated fat